 Usually located in a garage, cupboard or robe, architects/builders will often specify a Harmony Box or Starserve box (see below) as the central data/comms cabinet (also referred to as a “hub”.
 Although space saving, they do not have enough room to allow for a modem modem let alone a poe switch.

 The IT Guys recommend installing a standard 6RU or 12RU Data cabinet, especially for larger homes.

 Typical data/comms cabinets can be wall mounted or free standing and cost between $100 to $300 + installation.

 For the IT Guys to deploy a quadruple WAP solution for a large sized house with existing smart wiring within 10k of Subiaco, the estimated cost starts around $2,000

 If ethernet cabling is required, an electrician will need to be employed and depending on the building construction could cost anywhere between $300 and $2,000.

 #2 Solution – Mesh Network Solution

 If hard-wiring is not possible (such as no conduits through he concrete floor slab) a Ubiquiti AmpliFi High Density Mesh Routers and Mesh Points Solution can be deployed.
 Using an Amplify Router at the bottom of the ground floor stairwell and another at the top of the stairwell, Wi-Fi signal can be passed to the upper floor and provide Wi-Fi coverage above the slab.
-Each Ubiquiti AmpliFi High Density Mesh Routers and Mesh Points costs $259 plus installation.
+Each Ubiquiti AmpliFi High Density Mesh Routers and Mesh Points costs from approx $300 plus installation.

 This is NOT the preferred solution.
 By combining a number of units in a “Mesh” network, signal strength and Internet speed could drop by as much as 50% compared to using #1 Solution above – Hard Wired WAP Solution